nav-jag-ku/Master-lab/README.md

 # Master Lab
-This is for tutorial purpose
+This is for tutorial purpose test